There are more than a few reliable places online for buying classical guitar sheet music.

 You can also filter the search by skill – easy, intermediate, advanced.
-It’s a great feature that you wonder why no one else readily offers you this.
+It’s a great feature that you wonder why no one else offers you this.
 Also, as another unique feature, you can become a member here for a nominal annual fee and get huge discounts on the actual pieces you buy.
 It makes a lot of sense if you buy sheet music often enough.

 sheetmusicnow.com: Good selection of music scores

 This is a well laid out, affordable set of classical guitar music scores.
 The site is almost exclusively about sheet music rather than method books and song collections.
 This is great for a player looking for something specific to learn and play.
-The site is so generalised to many instruments including the guitar.
+The site is so generalized to many instruments including the guitar.
 So the search facility within the classical guitar category is limited.
 About 1,000 items of sheet music appear to be available in this section.
 Going to the link above and browsing the pages quickly is probably the best option on the site.

 schott-music.com: Tradition of publishing scores